 Philippa joined Bryte Insurance Company in January 2024.
 She has over 25 years of experience in the financial services industry, mainly in short-term insurance.
-She covers all aspects development, marketing, and client and broker
+She covers all aspects of the business, including underwriting, pricing, development, marketing, and client and broker